There’s an old saying about the capital of the United States, Washington D.C.—

 This is directed at tourists, particularly those from Canada, looking to travel to the United States, for business or pleasure.
 Having a proper passport on hand is the simplest way to go about matters in such a case for all involved.
 In the case of illegal immigration, it’s arguably different—you may not have time to get all your papers in order, or to wait as the extremely-overworked and criminally-understaffed and antiquated US Immigration Services put you through a system that can take months or even longer.
 You and your family need help now.

 That sense of urgency likely doesn’t exist for you if you’re simply looking to slip into the US for a week’s vacation or so.
-Thus, it’s easier for all involved for you to get and use a proper passport, and anyway, it’s polite—and what else might Americans expect from their Neighbors to the North but that heralded Canadian politeness (until the next time we drop the puck against one another in the Olympics, anyway.)
+Thus, it’s easier for all involved for you to get and use a proper passport, and anyway, it’s polite—and what else might Americans expect from their Neighbours to the North but that heralded Canadian politeness (until the next time we drop the puck against one another in the Olympics, anyway.)